VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -loggerTimezone string
     	Timezone to use for timestamps in logs.
 Timezone must be a valid IANA Time Zone.
 For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
   -loggerWarnsPerSecondLimit int
     	Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
-Zero value disables the rate limit
+Zero values disable the rate limit
   -memory.allowedBytes size
     	Allowed size of system memory VictoriaMetrics caches may occupy.
-This option overrides -memory.allowedPercent if set to non-zero value.
-Too low value may increase cache miss rate, which usually results in higher CPU and disk IO usage.
-Too high value may evict too much data from OS page cache, which will result in higher disk IO usage
+This option overrides -memory.allowedPercent if set to a non-zero value.
+Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
+Too high a value may evict too much data from OS page cache resulting in higher disk IO usage
     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -memory.allowedPercent float
     	Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
-Too low value may increase cache miss rate, which usually results in higher CPU and disk IO usage.
-Too high value may evict too much data from OS page cache, which will result in higher disk IO usage (default 60)
+Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
+Too high a value may evict too much data from OS page cache which will result in higher disk IO usage (default 60)
   -metricsAuthKey string
     	Auth key for /metrics.
 It overrides httpAuth settings -pprofAuthKey string